CPA Exam Parts

 |Financial Accounting and Reporting (FAR)||50%||50%||-|

-To become a certified public accountant, you must pass all four-parts of the Uniform CPA Examination.
-Each of the four-parts of the examination is graded on a scale of 0 to 99, using a rigorous scoring structure.
+You MUST pass all four CPA Exam parts to become a certified public accountant.
+Each examination section is graded on a scale of 0 to 99, using a rigorous scoring structure.
 The minimum passing score is 75.

 Download and read How the CPA Exam is scored.